inga-lovinde/TrustPilotChallenge/README.md

 Performance
 ===========

+Memory usage is minimal (for that kind of task), around 10-30MB.

 This solution is partially optimized for multi-threading.

 It is also somewhat optimized for likely intended phrases, as anagrams consisting of longer words are generated first.
+That's why the given hashes are solved much sooner than it takes to check all anagrams.

 Single-threaded performance on Sandy Bridge @2.8GHz is as follows: